Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Conclusion

 \section{Conclusion}

-We have successfully demonstrated that the many parameters of the PDE model can be independently constrained using combinations of relative optical measurements and absolute PDE in the UV-NIR.
-The PDE data for the Hamamatsu VUV4 and FBK VUV-HD was fit, giving junction parameters, avalanche probabilities and oxide thickness for each device.
-Compared to HPK, the FBK oxide is roughly 100 time larger and the junction almost half the size.
+We have demonstrated the application of our broadband, multivariable PDE model on VUV sensitive devices.
+The PDE data for the Hamamatsu VUV4 and FBK VUV-HD technology was fit, yielding junction parameters, avalanche probabilities and oxide thicknesses allowing PDE prediction, validated against other reported measurements.
+Compared to the HPK-VUV4, the FBK VUV-HD's oxide is roughly 100 times thicker and the junction almost half the size.
 All measured $P_e$ values are similar, with a large spread in $P_h$ values.
-We consider the default optical dataset results more physical, and are able to not only reproduce device PDE but extrapolate to operation in liquid nobles, from the VUV to NIR wavelengths relevant for external cross-talk.
-This work provides a foundation for improved detector simulation and further SiPM characterization and understanding.
+For operation in liquid nobles, we consider the PDE extrapolation at long wavelengths relevant to ExCT quite robust.
+Further model investigation and validation in the VUV, especially for LAr emission, is required.
+Immediate opportunities for expanding the model are measuring $P_e(V)$ and relative UV $PDE(\theta)$ over a wide temperature range.
+This model provides a foundation for improved detector simulation and SiPM characterization and understanding, and we hope combinations of the methods outlined here can be leveraged by other groups to characterize device PDE and extrapolate when measurement in the region of interest is not possible.

 The PDE model and lookup tables for simulation will be made available online.